unitn-sml/wmi-pa/docs/source/getstarted.rst

 1. **Enumerating** the satisfying TAs :math:`\mu` given a weighted SMT formula :math:`\langle \Delta, w \rangle`
 2. **Integrating** the resulting convex polytopes / integrands

-We are designing ``wmipy`` in order to be modular.
-TODO: continue
+A core design principle of ``wmipy`` is **modularity**.
+For this reason, we designed different classes in order to be used as stand-alone objects as well as sub-components of a larger solver.

 Enumerators
 """""""""""

-The library offer different stand-alone enumerators.
+The library offer different enumerators in the submodule ``wmipa.enumeration``.
 An enumerator constructor takes as input a weighted SMT formula (plus the current ``pysmt`` environment).

 .. code-block:: python

-   import pysmt.shortcuts as smt
+   from pysmt.shortcuts import *
    from wmipa.enumeration import TotalEnumerator

    ...

+   smt_env = get_env()
-   enumerator = TotalEnumerator(support, w, smt.get_env())
+   enumerator = TotalEnumerator(support, w, smt_env)

 Enumerators provide an ``enumerate`` method that takes as input a ``query`` SMT-formula (encoding a subset of the support of interest)